Sue Wallace

 Sue Wallace is a British character actress.

-Early life

-Wallace was born in the north of England.

 Education

-Wallace studied Drama and English at the University of Birmingham.
+Wallace studied drama and English at the University of Birmingham.

 Career

 Wallace started her career as a teacher.
 Wallace went on to have a lengthy career on television and the stage since the early 1980s in among others, Juliet Bravo, Bergerac, Making Out, The Bill, Common as Muck, Heartbeat and Doctors.

 Wallace appeared in different roles in various television works by Victoria Wood, including Screenplay: Happy Since I Met You in 1981, Victoria Wood as Seen on TV in the mid-1980s, the television film Pat and Margaret in 1994, one episode of Dinnerladies in 1998 and finally in Wood's television historical drama film Housewife, 49 in 2006.

 Film roles include Is There Anybody There? and as Janet in I Give It a Year.